Isotonic regression: Problem statement and algorithms

+It is possible -- but more time-consuming -- to compute an isotonic regression in a metric other than $L_2$.
+An $L_1$ fit has a least absolute deviation and may thus be more robust to large outliers than an $L_2$ fit with its least squares criterion.

+Another generalisation is to unimodal regressions, i.e. to fits with a non-decreasing segment followed by a non-increasing segment (or vice versa).

 Centered isotonic regression

 As this article's first figure shows, in the presence of monotonicity violations the resulting interpolated curve will have flat (constant) intervals.
 In dose-response applications it is usually known that $f(x)$ is not only monotone but also smooth.
 The flat intervals are incompatible with $f(x)$'s assumed shape, and can be shown to be biased.
 A simple improvement for such applications, named centered isotonic regression (CIR), was developed by Oron and Flournoy and shown to substantially reduce estimation error for both dose-response and dose-finding applications.
 Both CIR and the standard isotonic regression for the univariate, simply ordered case, are implemented in the R package "cir".
 This package also provides analytical confidence-interval estimates.